TormentedGothicPrincess/DungeonExplorer/README.md

 ### Step 2: Installation & First Run
 1. Move the `.msi` file to your preferred directory (e.g., a dedicated folder on your Desktop or your game installation directory).
 2. Launch the application.
 3. *[Optional Step]* Choose a custom install directory.
+It is recommended to install in a Non-Windows managed location.
+Avoid installing in <i><u>Root:\\Program Files, Root:\\Program Files (x86), Root:\\Users, Root:\\Windows</u></i>

 > ⚠️ **Windows SmartScreen / Antivirus Note:**
 > Because this is a custom, non-CA signed binary (self-signed) and the source code is private, Windows Defender or your antivirus may trigger a "False Positive" warning (like SmartScreen protecting your PC).
 This is completely normal for independent indie tools.
 You may need to click *"More Info"* and *"Run Anyway"*, or add an exclusion in your antivirus settings.

 > ⚠️ **Limitations:**
 > 1. Installation | DE will have its own install support ( Managed Deployments ). <i>Installs via the Native Installer will be supported for Launching Only</i>
-> 2. Patching | DE will support patching its own install ( Managed Deployments ). <i>Native Installs will need to use the Native Installer for patching</i>
+> 2. Patching | DE will support patching its own install ( Managed Deployments ). <i>Native Installs will need to use the Native Installer for patching, DE will warn you of a new Native update.</i>
 > 3. Character Transfers (Live & Lamannia) | <i>this might not be something I support, unless adoption/community feedback is positive</i>
 > 4. Current Release will support English only, DE/FR are under review.

 ---

 ## <img src="https://raw.githubusercontent.com/TormentedGothicPrincess/DungeonExplorer/refs/heads/main/Images/about_minion.png" height="30" width="30"/> Minion Managed
 Dungeon Explorer supports Managed installs via Minion (DEM).
 These are installs where DEM manages the full lifecycle of the product with the **Limitations / Exceptions below**.
 The Native Launcher (DNDLauncher.exe) is not required for installing, uninstalling or patching.
+We recommand Managing the clients via Minion Manage for full life-cycle care.
+Depending on multiple factors we see a download and install speed of around 8-18 minutes for Live or Preview.
 * Install, Minion will manage the install locations for both the LIVE and Preview (Lamannia) releases.
 * Uninstall, Minion will manage the uninstall locations for both the LIVE and Preview (Lamannia) releases.
 * Patching, Minion will manage the patching locations for both the LIVE and Preview (Lamannia) releases.